Cibutex

 Specifically on textiles: Ellen MacArthur Foundation, Pushing the boundaries of EPR policy for textiles (2024).

-Life Cycle Assessment, LCA
+LCA, Life Cycle Assessment

 Life Cycle Assessment (LCA) is a methodology used to assess the environmental impacts of products and services.
 It is widely used in science, industry, and policy making to guide decisions, e.g. on investments, policy instruments and technological development directions.
 LCA takes a life cycle approach by covering the entire life cycle of products and services, starting with raw material extraction and ending with recycling or end-of-life waste treatment.
 LCA is becoming the standard methodology for evaluating the contribution of technologies and business models to the energy transition and the circular economy.
 The Institute of Environmental Sciences (CML) at Leiden University is one of the globally best known institutes in LCA method development.